0xsyr0/dittobytes/README.md

 # Roadmap

 There is no specific planning, so this might be more of a to-do or ideas list.
-The following unordered items would at least be nice to implement in Dittobytes.
+The following items (unordered) would at least be nice to implement in Dittobytes.

 * ✅ Done: Immediate substitution (e.g., `mov [reg], imm` → `mov [reg], encoded; xor [reg], key`).
 * ⏳ ToDo: More substitution options for the existing immediate substitution module